Kenneth Rogoff: 2008 financial crisis

 Fellow economist Alan Blinder credits both Rogoff and Carmen Reinhart with describing highly relevant aspects of the 2008 financial crisis and Great Recession.

 In a normal recession such as 1991 or 2000, the Keynesian tools of tax cuts and infrastructure spending (fiscal stimulus), as well as lowered interest rates (monetary stimulus), will usually right the economic ship in a matter of months and lead to recovery and economic expansion.
 Even the serious recession of 1982, which Blinder states "was called the Great Recession in its day," fits comfortably within this category of a normal recession which will respond to the standard tools.

 By contrast, the 2008 near-meltdown destroyed parts of the financial system and left other parts reeling and in serious need of de-leveraging.
 Large amounts of governmental debt, household debt, corporate debt, and financial institution debt were left in its wake.
-And because of this debt, the normal tools of tax cuts and increased infrastructure spending were somewhat less available and/or politically difficult to achieve.
-(Fiscal policy at times even ended up becoming pro-cyclical, which it was in some European countries under austerity policies.)
-In the United States, economist Paul Krugman argued that even the combination of the Oct.
-2008 bailout plus the Feb.
-2009 bailout was not big enough, although Blinder states that they were large compared to previous bailouts.
-And, since interest rates were already near zero, the standard monetary tool of lowering rates was not going to provide much help.
+This debt made the normal tools of tax cuts and increased infrastructure spending somewhat less available and/or politically difficult to achieve.
+Fiscal policy at times even ended up becoming pro-cyclical, as it did in some European countries under austerity policies.
+In the United States, economist Paul Krugman argued that even the combination of the October 2008 bailout and the February 2009 bailout was not big enough, although Blinder states that they were large compared to previous bailouts.
+Since interest rates were already near zero, the standard monetary tool of lowering rates was not going to provide much help.

-Recovery from what Blinder terms a Reinhart-Rogoff recession may require debt forgiveness, either directly, or implicitly through encouraging somewhat higher than normal rates of inflation.
-"Not your father's recovery policies," writes Blinder.
+Recovery from what Blinder terms a Reinhart-Rogoff recession may require debt forgiveness, either directly, or implicitly through encouraging somewhat higher than normal rates of inflation, as Blinder described not being "your father's recovery policies".

 During the 2010 United Kingdom general election, Rogoff contributed to an open letter to The Sunday Times endorsing the Conservative Party and Shadow Chancellor of the Exchequer George Osborne's demands for greater austerity during the European debt crisis.

+2026 Iran war

+During the 2026 Iran war, Rogoff criticised Operation Economic Outcast as being likely to accelerate dedollarisation, cause China and Europe to expand their own international financial systems, and make China retaliate against the U.S. with its own leverage in rare earths and pharmaceuticals.